-Roll up the sheet vinyl floor.
+Roll up the sheet vinyl floor loosely, so that it can flatten easily when unrolled.
 Place it in the new room, unroll it, and check the fit.

 Trim the sheet vinyl flooring where necessary using the knife.

-Use the rolling pin to smooth out the floor as soon as possible after the sheet vinyl floor is glued into place.
+Use the rolling pin or floor roller to smooth out the floor as soon as possible after the sheet vinyl floor is glued into place.
 Start in the middle and work to the outside, applying steady pressure so the adhesive underneath distributes evenly.